Characterization of Null Geodesics on Kerr Spacetimes: Trapping as a Set of Directions

 \section{Trapping as a Set of Directions}

 In this section we will link the previous discussion to the black hole shadows.
 We introduce a more formal framework for the discussion.
-This allows us to give a more technical discussion of the trapped sets in Schwarzschild and Kerr black holes.
+This allows us to give a~more technical discussion of the trapped sets in Schwarzschild and Kerr black holes as well as proving the existence of trapping for general black hole spacetimes.